Ladder snake: Description

-Food
+Diet

-The majority of its prey is, like other “rat snakes”, mammals such as mice, rabbits and shrews, making up 75% of prey items with a further quarter being spiders, insects (especially grasshoppers) and a few birds.
+Like other "rat snakes", the majority of the ladder snake's prey is mammals such as mice, rabbits and shrews, making up 75% of prey items with a further quarter being spiders, insects (especially grasshoppers) and a few birds.
 To prey on birds the ladder snake will climb to search for active nests in trees or on man-made structures.
 Lizards are also eaten.
-Juveniles prefer small lizards, baby rodents, spiders, and grasshoppers.
+Juvenile ladder snakes prefer small lizards, baby rodents, spiders, and grasshoppers.

 Behaviour

 The ladder snake is normally active by day, but during the hottest summer months it may be nocturnal, while in the spring months it may be more crepuscular.
 Its behaviour is said to be more like that of whipsnakes rather than that of rat snakes.
 It is more aggressive and defensive than most of the species formerly classified alongside it in the genus Elaphe.
 Defensive signals include hissing and lunging forward with the mouth open.
 Any attempt to pick up a ladder snake may be greeted by sharp bites and also the emptying of the cloacal glands, releasing an offensive odour.